 Set this up once as a reusable job template.
 Each step in the checklist becomes a subtask your team ticks off in order, so reviewing employee changes, processing the run, reviewing for accuracy, and filing the EI return all happen the same way every time.
 Because payroll repeats on a fixed schedule, you can run the template as a recurring job per pay cycle, so the next run is created automatically rather than relying on memory.
 Tidyflow’s workflow management keeps every active and upcoming run visible to the whole team.

 What you need from the client goes out as items in their portal.
 Confirming new or terminated employees, uploading approved timesheets, and approving the payroll total before you file all happen through client requests, so signed IR330 forms and timesheets land in one place instead of scattered email threads.
+Pay run summaries, backup files, and payday filing confirmations sit alongside them in document management, so the full record for each cycle stays together for recordkeeping.

 Common pitfalls